 The 6 session beginners course costs £50.00 (Summer) or £60.00 (Winter).
 Club fees are payable by standing order or cheque and are decided at the AGM each May, (see "About Us" for current prices).

 Fees to Archery GB (governing body) pay for your insurance in order to shoot.

 Please complete the form below to book and pay online, alternatively click on one of the links below the form to download a paper application form and return by post.

 When do the lessons take place?

-All lessons take place on a Monday / Wednesday evening during the summer, and Saturday morning during the winter.
+All lessons take place on a Monday / Wednesday evening during the summer, and Sunday afternoon during the winter.
 Beginner’s lessons are not run at any other time.

 How long is the course?

 You book and pay for six lessons, each lesson is two hours long.
 There is a spare slot at the end of each course to allow for "missed" lessons, so the course runs over six to eight sessions.